Valeriooooh/Valeriooooh/README.md

 ### Hi there 👋

-I'm currently a Programming student at António Damásio High School.
+I'm currently a Computer Science student at Instituto Superior de Tecnologias Avançadas.

 Here are some topics I am interested in:

 - 🐧Linux
 - 🦀 Rust
 - 🐹 Go
+- C
 - ☕ Java
 - Clojure
 - Haskell